 Happy New Year!
-Here Are 9 Resolutions For Better Sex In 2019
+Science-Backed Resolutions For Better Sex In 2020

-Every time a new year comes around, people start making resolutions for self-improvement.
-For example, some of us resolve to lose weight or to get in shape, others vow to quit smoking, and yet others plan to get their finances in order.
-As you ponder your own personal resolutions for 2019, here’s one more that you might wish to adopt: resolve to have better sex this year.
+Each time a new year begins, a lot of people make resolutions for self-improvement.
+Some of us resolve to lose weight or to get in better shape, others vow to quit smoking or cut back on their drinking, and yet others aim to get their finances in order.
+As you ponder your own resolutions for 2020, here’s one more to consider: resolve to have better sex this year.

-So how might you go about achieving this resolution?
-Scientific research offers a lot of insight.
-Here are nine scientifically-backed suggestions for enhancing your sex life in 2019.
+How might you go about doing this?
+Let research be your guide.
+Here are ten scientifically-backed suggestions for enhancing your sex life in 2020.

 1. Be more vocal during sex.
-Research reveals that the people who make the most noise in bed tend to be the most sexually satisfied.
-Why is that?
-For one thing, moaning and groaning help convey what you like and what feels good–and by communicating this information to your partner, it increases the odds that you’ll get what you want.
-For another, these noises signal appreciation for a partner’s efforts.
-Plus, they have the potential to enhance your partner’s sexual arousal.
+Research finds that the people who make the most noise in bed tend to be the most sexually satisfied.
+Why?
+Moaning and groaning help convey what you like and what feels good.
+By communicating this to your partner, it increases the odds that you’ll get what you want.
+Plus, these noises signal appreciation for a partner’s efforts and have the potential to enhance your partner’s arousal.

 2. Experiment with sex toys.
 A lot of women and men say they have previously used vibrators during sex.
-More importantly, those who use these toys not only tend to report greater sexual satisfaction, but they also report better sexual functioning.
-This is probably due, in part, to the fact that vibrators and other sex toys are an easy way of interjecting novelty and excitement into sex.
+Not only do people who use these toys tend to report greater sexual satisfaction, but they also report better sexual functioning.
+This is likely due to the fact that vibrators and other toys are an easy way of interjecting novelty and excitement into sex.

 3. Do your Kegels.
-A lot of people think that Kegel exercises are a female thing, likely because they were originally developed for women; however, it turns out that the benefits of Kegels aren’t restricted to persons of one gender.
-Studies have found that Kegel exercises offer a wide range of sexual benefits to women and men alike.
-Research suggests that Kegels also have the potential to both treat and prevent numerous sexual difficulties.
+A lot of people think that Kegel exercises are only for women, perhaps because that’s who they were originally developed for; however, it turns out that the benefits of Kegels aren’t restricted to persons of one gender.
+Studies have found that Kegel exercises offer a wide range of sexual benefits to women and men.
+Research suggests that Kegels also have the potential to both prevent and resolve numerous sexual difficulties.

-4. Remind yourself that “sex” isn’t just one thing.
-Research reveals that the more activities people engaged in the last time they had sex, the more likely they were to have an orgasm.
-This finding held for both women and men.
+4. Remember that “sex” isn’t just one thing.
+Research tells us that the more activities people engage in during sex, the more likely they are to have an orgasm.
+This is true for both women and men.
 Perhaps you’ve heard the old saying that “variety is the spice of life?”
 Well, these results suggest that variety just might be the spice of your sex life, too.

 5. Watch how much you drink.
-Lots of people consume alcohol as an aphrodisiac.
-This isn’t surprising given that, when consumed in small quantities, alcohol can very well stimulate sexual desire.
+Lots of people consume alcohol as an aphrodisiac—and alcohol can indeed stimulate sexual desire when consumed in small quantities.
 However, too much booze is a recipe for sexual problems.
-Being drunk can create a range of temporary sexual difficulties, such as making it harder to become–and stay–aroused and to reach orgasm.
+Being inebriated can create a range of sexual difficulties, including problems becoming aroused and reaching orgasm.
 Excessive alcohol consumption can also impair sexual communication.

-6. Instead of going right to sleep after sex, try spooning or cuddling.
-Research has found that, regardless of gender, the more time people spend on after-sex affection, the happier they are with both their sex lives and relationships.
-What this tells us is that it’s not just what you do during sex that matters; what you do afterwards is clearly very important, too.
+6. Instead of going to sleep after sex, try spooning or cuddling.
+Research has found that, regardless of gender, the more time people spend on after-sex affection, the happier they tend to be with both their sex lives and relationships.
+This suggests that it’s not just what you do during sex that matters; what you do afterwards is very important, too.

 7. Focus on quality, not quantity of sex.
 Most people think they’d be happier if they were having sex more often, but research suggests that this might not be the case.
-In a study in which people tried to double the amount of sex they were having, it turned out that couples who forced themselves to do it more often were less happy in the end.
-It’s not good when sex starts to feel like a chore, so don’t get too hung up on sexual frequency.
-Instead, focus more on making sure that the sex you’re having is good, which is something you can accomplish by adopting the other suggestions on this list.
+In a study in which couples tried to double the amount of sex they were having, those who forced themselves to do it more often were less happy in the end.
+When sex starts to feel like a chore—something we have to do instead of something we want to do—this undermines our interest in doing it.
+So don’t get so hung up on sexual frequency.
+Focus instead on making sure that the sex you’re having is good, which is something you can accomplish by adopting the other suggestions on this list.

 8. Touch each other more often.
 Non-sexual, intimate touch is one of the keys to a happy and healthy relationship.
 Masters and Johnson discovered this long ago in their pioneering sex therapy work in the 1960s.
-In fact, they found that intimate touch can actually help resolve a wide range of sexual difficulties because it promotes relaxation, increases feelings of bondedness, and enhances communication.
-Learn more about the power of touch and ways that you can incorporate it into your relationship more often here.
+They found that intimate touch can actually help resolve a wide range of sexual difficulties because it promotes relaxation, increases feelings of bondedness, and enhances communication.
+Learn more about the power of touch and ways you can incorporate more of it into your relationship here.

-Here’s to a happy and sexy new year!
+Here’s to a very happy and sexy new year!